 Trust me, I just walked away from this nonsense.

-The dealer that works with you in the here and now and gives you everything you need in minutes, is the dealer YOU should work with.
+The dealer that works with you in the here and now and gives you everything you need in minutes, that’s the kind of dealer YOU should work with.

 You are about to be underwhelmed and you need to go a different direction.